 Metropolis and World

-Current research at Minnesota examines: metropolitan expansion in the Twin Cities; the impact of rural change and new immigrants on small towns in the upper midwest; urban development policies in North America and Europe; public participation GIS, citizens’ access to GIS technologies, neighborhood change and community action; the dynamics and impact of localized severe storms on traffic flows on Twin Cities highways; new immigrants in small towns in the upper Midwest; mapping US urban, and rural, population and housing census data since the beginning of the census; nature, the city and urban life; place and memory in Berlin; urbanization and migration in south Asia; race, class and environmental justice in the Twin Cities; and urban social movements in different parts of the world.
+Current research at the University examines metropolitan expansion in the Twin Cities; the impact of rural change and new immigrants on small towns in the upper midwest; urban development policies in North America and Europe; public participation GIS, citizens’ access to GIS technologies, neighborhood change, and community action; the dynamics and impact of localized severe storms on traffic flows on Twin Cities highways; new immigrants in small towns in the upper Midwest; mapping US urban and rural population and housing census data since the beginning of the census; nature, the city, and urban life; place and memory in Berlin; urbanization and migration in South Asia; race, class and environmental justice in the Twin Cities; and urban social movements in different parts of the world.

 If this genre of research interests you, shoot an email to any of our faculty who work in this area—they are more than happy to work with you and answer your questions!